-4.8 - Multibooting OpenBSD/i386
+4.9 - Multibooting OpenBSD/i386

-Multibooting is having several operating systems on one computer, and some means of selecting the which OS is to boot.
+Multibooting is having several operating systems on one computer, and some means of selecting which OS is to boot.
 It is not a trivial task!
 If you don't understand what you are doing, you may end up deleting large amounts of data from your computer.
 New OpenBSD users are strongly encouraged to start with a blank hard drive on a dedicated machine, and then practice your desired configuration on a non-production system before attempting a multiboot configuration on a production machine.
 FAQ 14 has more information about the OpenBSD boot process.

-Only one of the four primary MBR partitions can be used for booting OpenBSD (i.e., extended partitions will not work).
+Preferably use one of the four primary MBR partitions for booting OpenBSD (i.e., extended partitions may not work).